nvim-tree/nvim-tree.lua/CONTRIBUTING.md

 Once you did, you should run the `scripts/update-help.sh`.

 Documentation for options should also be added, see how this is done after `nvim-tree.disable_netrw` in the `nvim-tree-lua.txt` file.

+## Pull Request

+Please reference any issues in the description e.g. "resolves #1234".

+Please consider adding nvim-tree developers as collaborators on your fork, to quickly allow small changes such as documentation tweaks:
+@kyazdani42 and @alex-courtis